Eldeston/Super-Duper-Vanilla/README.md

    This shader now uses the **FlameRender (TM) Studios License**.
 See [**LICENSE**](LICENSE) for more info.

 ## Mod Compatibility
-   If you want to request mod compatibility with this shader, make a pull request in this repository with the mod that you want to enable compatibility via linking.
+   If you want to request mod compatibility with this shader, create an issue post in this repository with the mod that you want to enable compatibility via linking.
 If you're planning to add mod compatibility by coding it yourself, see [**CONTRIBUTION**](CONTRIBUTION.md).

-Whilst full SDV support for Iris has arrived (Iris 1.2.5), some features may not work on older versions of Iris.
+   Older versions of Iris may not work in this version of Super Duper Vanilla.

 ## Contribution
    If you plan to contribute to this project, see [**CONTRIBUTION**](CONTRIBUTION.md) for more info.